Optimized Quantum Networks: Probabilistic scenario

 \subsubsection{Combination with merging and clustering}

-Consider a cluster of size $n$ with $n/2$ simultaneous links per request, where each of the possible simultaneous connections appears with probability $p_i$.
-By construction, no more than one of these settings can appear in the same request, and therefore, the total cluster weight is simply $p_c=\sum p_i$.
-The merging algorithm outputs the GHZ full-connectivity construction of $s=\frac{n}{8}(3n+2)$ qubits (see Sec. \ref{sec:GHZ-type construction}).
-One should then provide $s k p_c$ qubits for fulfilling ---probabilistically--- $k$ requests.
-With the Bell approach one requires $2 k \sum p_j$ qubits for the $j$ different single links.
+Consider now a cluster state of size $n$ and requests consisting of all possible combinations of $n/2$ simultaneous links, where each of the simultaneous connections appears with probability $p_i$.
+The total cluster weight is then simply $p_c=\sum p_i$.
+In this scenario, the merging algorithm (Sec. \ref{sec:merging}) outputs a GHZ full-connectivity state of $s=\frac{n}{8}(3n+2)$ qubits (see Sec. \ref{sec:GHZ-type construction}).
+One should then provide $s k p_c$ qubits for fulfilling $k$ requests, up to some fixed failure probability.
+Using the direct Bell approach one requires $2 k \sum p_j$ qubits for the $j$ different single links, such that in the regime where each $k p_j \leq 1$, one need to provide at least $n(n-1)$ qubits.
 Observe that $p_j$ refers to probabilities of single links whereas $p_i$ refers to probabilities of simultaneous requests, i.e. $n/2$ links per request.
-However, in the regime where each $k p_j \leq 1$, one need to provide at least $n(n-1)$ qubits with the direct Bell states approach.
-Therefore, the merging is advantageous if $k p_c \leq \frac{8(n-1)}{3n+2}$.
-For instance, if $n=4$, where the three simultaneous cluster settings are possible, the merging approach is advantageous if $k p_c \leq 1.71$, or equivalently if $k p_j \leq 0.57$ for any $j$.
+The merging strategy becomes then advantageous in the $k p_c \leq \frac{8(n-1)}{3n+2}$ regime.
+For instance, if $n=4$, where the three possible cluster requests are possible, the merging approach is advantageous if $k p_c \leq 1.71$, or equivalently if $k p_j \leq 0.57$ for any $j$.

-Alternatively, one could also apply spectral clustering in each of the weighed layers, and treat each cluster in the following way.
+One could additional include the spectral clustering strategy (Sec. \ref{sec:clusteriing}) in each of the weighed layers, and treat each cluster in the following way.
 First, the absolute weight of the cluster is defined as $p_c=\frac{q_c}{m}$, where $q_c$ defines the number of target configurations any of the cluster links appear.
 The merging algorithm is applied afterwards, taking into account that one should provide $k p_c$ copies of the resource output state.
 If this result outperforms the direct Bell approach in the cluster, then the merging is kept.

-Similar analytical thresholds can be easily found for other settings and other approaches, such that the best approach can be chosen in each case.
-Note that, if there are requests where not all the possible $n/2$ simultaneous configurations appear, their contribution to $p_c$ is also weighed.
+Note that, if there exist requests where not all the possible $n/2$ simultaneous configurations appear, their contribution to $p_c$ is also weighed.
 For instance, in a $4-$node cluster, requests with only one connection contributes with a factor $1/2$ to $p_c$, since one merged state can guarantee two of these connections.